xrdocs/programmability/_tutorials/2016-09-15-xr-data-model-overview.md

 601/$
 ```

-Now we have accounted for 410 YANG files,  what about the remaining 18?
-They define data types used in models:
+Now we have accounted for 410 YANG files,  what about the remaining 18 files?:

 ```
 601/$ ls *types.yang | wc -l
 18
 ```

-YANG defines some basic data types (e.g. boolean, uint32, string, etc.) that can be used as primitives to define more detailed types (e.g. interface name, BGP ASN, etc.).
+They define data types used in models.
+The YANG language has some built-in data types (e.g. boolean, uint32, string, etc.) that can be used as primitives to define more elaborate types (e.g. interface name, BGP ASN, etc.).
 One of these files actually corresponds to new data types for BGP.
 It defines some of the address families used by BGP models:

 ```
 601/$ ls *bgp-datatypes.yang